 Precautions that your DME Service provider should take:

 Ensuring that your DME service provider has taken all the necessary precautions as a pre-requisite, your other queries can then center on the success rates of their A/R collections and claim denial management process.
 This is very crucial to the RCM process and the profitability of your practice.
 Also, how often do they engage with you in terms of updating you about documentation requirements and coverage guidelines, is essential to note?

-And last but not least, never assume that they will do everything or that everything is included in the DME services you requested of your provider.
-Always ask up front and be sure you know if there are services that they don’t offer.
+And you should never assume that they will do everything or that everything is included in the DME services.
+Always ask upfront and be sure you know if there are services that they don’t offer.

-The above queries are just a guide to help you know that you are on the right track in your decision when selecting a DME service provider.
+The above queries will guide you while selecting a DME service provider.
 Evaluate your options with caution and take your time.
-Cover compliance asking the necessary certifications, operation & financial processes, and success rates and follow-up procedures for errors – and with this you have your bases covered and your checklist will determine the next step.
+MBC is here to help you with questions you need to ask your DME Billing Service provider.
+Cover compliance asking the necessary certifications, operation & financial processes, and success rates, and follow-up procedures for errors – and with this you have your bases covered and your checklist will determine the next step.